machaao/machaao-samples/index.rst

        }
     }'

-Sending a List of Media Attachment(s)
+Sending a List of Media Attachment(s) aka Carousel
 -----------------------------------------------------------------------------
 Below is an example CURL request to send a list of attachments / media elements to a particular user id.